Productivity2021-07-06

 Newport’s book is the result of his observation of this common everyday reality and the contrasting of this work pattern with the habits of successful and productive individuals.
 Research has shown that individuals who allocate dedicated time slots, usually ranging between 90 to 120 minutes, to a cognitively demanding task without the distraction of even background updates, perform significantly better than others.
 This physical, emotional, and mental state of deep work allows the human mind to perform at its peak capacity, often yielding astonishing results.

-Spotlight on focus time
+Spotlight on Focus Time

 Focus time is an incredibly famous and widely adopted time management solution.
 It involves dedicating clearly defined chunks of time to accomplish particular tasks with small breaks built-in.
 In practice, the focus time management routine might look like allocating a 45-minute time slot to work on an important task.
 This is followed by a quick break of 5 minutes that is usually used to stretch or take a short walk or even grab a healthy snack.
 Post the 5-minute breather, the cycle continues with another 45-minute slot for focused work.
 This cycle would go on for about 120 minutes until the schedule allows a longer 30-minute break.

-This sounds almost regimental, however the practice has been proven to increase focus at tasks while preserving energy, improving well-being, and promoting better productivity.
+This sounds almost regimental, however, the practice has been proven to increase focus at tasks while preserving energy, improving well-being, and promoting better productivity.

 The success of this method stems from the sense of urgency from doing tasks in a time-bound manner.
 The explicit reminders of break and work times and the spotlight on getting down to business within a given time frame help individuals to dedicate their entire potential to the task at hand.